-British diplomatic dispatches between London and Pretoria and between London and British posts across Africa

 -- Race, Slavery, And Free Blacks Series I: Petitions to Southern Legislatures, 1777–1867

 -- Race, Slavery, And Free Blacks Series II: Petitions to Southern County Courts, 1777–1867.
 Part A: Georgia, Florida, Alabama, and Mississippi.
 Part B: Delaware, District of Columbia, and Maryland.
 Part C: Virginia and Kentucky.
 Part D: North Carolina and South Carolina.
 Part E: Arkansas, Missouri, Tennessee, and Texas.
 Part F: Louisiana (1775–1867)

 -- State Slavery Statutes (1789–1865)

 "...a digital collection of over 600 documents in 75,000 pages selected by Vernon Burton and Troy Smith from the University of Illinois at Urbana-Champaign, and drawn from the Sabin collection and other Gale sources.
 This project documents key aspects of the history of slavery in America from its origins in Africa to its abolition, including materials on the slave trade, plantation life, emancipation, pro-slavery and anti-slavery arguments, the religious views on slavery, etc."

 ERIC is available from several database vendors, including ProQuest.
 UCF students are advised to use ERIC in EBSCOhost, which provides many links to full text and allows users to search multiple education databases simultaneously.
 Users who are not UCF students are advised to use ERIC from DOE because no login is required.

-See also the print indexes, General Collection AI 3 .R493 (1907-2004) - International Index to Periodicals / Social Sciences & Humanities Index / Humanities Index -- and the online version: Humanities & Social Sciences Index Retrospective (1907-1984)
+See also the print indexes, Reference Collection AI 3 .R493 (1907-2004) - International Index to Periodicals / Social Sciences & Humanities Index / Humanities Index -- and the online version: Humanities & Social Sciences Index Retrospective (1907-1984)

 formerly Humanities Full Text (H.W.
 Wilson) (1983+)